Where Do I Even Start?

 (Check all that apply.)

 🎉 Congratulations!
-You just took the first step toward reclaiming your voice and standing up for what’s rightfully yours.
+You just took the first step toward toward getting oriented.

-Enter your name and email below to see whether your situation looks promising, unclear, or might still need more groundwork.
+Enter your name and email below to see a personalized overview showing whether your situation appears aligned with probate court, unclear, or may need more groundwork before moving forward.

 📬 If you don’t see it soon, check your spam or promotions folder.

-đź”’ No spam — ever.
-Just practical tools to help you move forward.
+🔒 No spam — ever.
+Just educational tools to help you make informed decisions.

 Based on your answers, you may have solid reasons to keep moving forward.
 This doesn’t guarantee a win, but it does suggest your case is worth actively pursuing.
-Now’s the time to get serious: gather your documents, create a clear timeline, and start preparing for the possibility of filing.
+At this stage, it may be helpful to slow down, organize what you have, and learn more about what filing would involve.

 👉 As your next step, take my free course on Probate Court, Standing, and the Statute of Limitations.
 It will give you the foundation to know if you’re in the right place, at the right time, and the right person to act.
 Start Your Free Course HERE!

-Your situation has some indicators that might be worth pursuing.
+🔍 Your situation has some indicators worth exploring further

 It isn’t a clear green light, but it’s not a dead end either.
 Your answers suggest there could be grounds to move forward, but you’ll need more details to know for sure.

-Start by organizing any documents you have, creating a detailed timeline, and writing down specific concerns.
-This will help clarify whether you truly have a case — or highlight what’s still missing.
+If you decide to continue exploring this, organizing documents and timelines can help clarify your options, such as creating a detailed timeline, and writing down specific concerns — or highlight what’s still missing.
+This will help clarify whether you truly have a case.

 Look out for your free Evidence Checklist to help you start gathering the right information.
 If you don't see it shortly, check your spam folder or promotion tab.